Roman-Blinkov/kubernaughty/docs/part2-basic-setup.md

 ## Azure Insights: Making a custom chart

-Since I already know how this play ends (it's a tragedy Brent) - I'll show you the chart you can build using Azure Insights (Metrics View) that tracks some of the metrics I will be going into more later:
+Since I already know how this play ends (it's a tragedy) - I'll show you the chart you can build using Azure Insights (Metrics View) that tracks some of the metrics I will be going into more later: